mwwhited-forks/SimilaritySearchExample/src/readme.md

 ## Notes

 To run the application execute the [build](../containers/build.bat) and then [up](../containers/up.bat) scripts to start the dependant docker containers.

 Then run [run](../src/run.bat) to build and start the application.
 To access the running application navigate to [swagger](http://localhost:5107/swagger/index.html)

+... or ...

+Then run [run-container](../src/run-container.bat) to build and start the application within docker.
+To access the running application navigate to [swagger](http://127.0.0.1:7080/swagger/index.html)

 ## Processes